-Actemra is available as an injection (Actemra SC), and as an IV infusion (Actemra IV).
+Actemra is available as an injection (Actemra SC) and as an intravenous infusion (Actemra IV).
 The injection can be done quickly at home.
-The infusion is done at a specialized infusion clinic.
-There is no option to receive Actemra infusions at home like there is with Orencia, another type of biologic medication.
+The infusion is done every 4 weeks at a specialized infusion clinic.

 Subcutaneous injections (under the skin injections) are easy to do compared to other types of injections.
 A small needle pokes just under the skin to deliver medicine into the “fatty tissue” below.

-The dose for Actemra IV infusions is based on the patients’ weight, either at 4mg/kg or 8mg/kg.
-That means typical doses range from 200 mg to a maximum of 800 mg per infusion.
+The dose for Actemra IV infusions is based on the patient’s weight, either at 4 mg/kg or 8 mg/kg.
+Therefore typical doses range from 200 mg to a maximum of 800 mg per infusion.

 Important Tests and Risks

 Actemra can make it a bit harder for people to fight off infections.
 People taking Actemra should call their doctor they have a fever, think they have an infection, or have been prescribed antibiotics to treat an infection.

-All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting Actemra.
+It’s important to get a Tuberculosis (Tb) skin test and a chest x-ray before starting Actemra.

 How Actemra Works

 Actemra works by blocking the interleukin-6 receptor (IL-6R) found on the surface of cells within the body.
 Interleukin-6 (IL-6) is a signalling protein, or cytokine, that plays an important role in immune response.

-IL-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
-They might release IL-6 during an infection, or after an injury that damages tissue, and its release leads to inflammation.
+Interleukin-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
+They might release interleukin-6 during an infection, or after an injury that damages tissue, and the release leads to inflammation.

-Some patients with vasculitis and arthritis might have abnormally high IL-6 levels.
+Some patients with vasculitis and arthritis might have abnormally high interleukin-6 levels.
 This can cause pain and swelling in the joints and the blood vessels.

-Actemra is a type of protein known as a monoclonal antibody that blocks IL-6 from working.
-In blocking IL-6, Actemra suppresses the body’s immune system.
+Actemra is a type of protein called a monoclonal antibody that blocks interleukin-6 from working.
+In blocking interleukin-6, Actemra suppresses the body’s immune system.
 Although this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.